zjujdj/SuperAtomicCharge/README.md

     ```

 ## Usage
-Users can directly use our well-trained model to predicted the corresponding partial atomic charge (DDEC4, DDEC78 and RESP).
+Users can directly use our well-trained model (depoisted in `./model_save/` directory) to predicted the corresponding
+partial atomic charge (DDEC4, DDEC78 and RESP).
 Because this method was based on the 3D molecular structures.
+Therefore,
-Therefore, the actual use of this method should be conducted
+the actual use of this method should be conducted  on optimized molecules, such as molecules optimized by MMFF force
-on optimized molecules, such as molecules optimized by MMFF force field and PM7 method, and the inputs should  be a sdf file
+field and PM7 method, and the inputs should  be a sdf file containing multiple molecules with 3D coordinates.
+The input
-containing multiple molecules with 3D coordinates.
-The input example was deposited in `./inputs/3cl-min.sdf` or `./inputs/casp8-min.sdf`.
+example was deposited in `./inputs/3cl-min.sdf` or `./inputs/casp8-min.sdf`.
+For users who want to train their own model
-For users who want to train their own model using new datasets, we also show a model training example.
-The corresponding
-training data was deposited in `./training_data`.
+using new datasets, we also show a model training example.
+The corresponding training data was deposited in
+`./training_data`.
 The label of training data can be assessed using script `./scripts/get_sdf_charge.py`
 - **step 1: Clone the Repository**
 ```python
 git clone https://github.com/zjujdj/SuperAtomicCharge.git